Ada-Developers-Academy/daily-curriculum/topic_resources/orange_tree.md

 And, of course, you should be able to `count_the_oranges` (which returns the number of oranges on the tree), and `pick_an_orange` (which reduces the `@orange_count` by one and returns a string telling you how delicious the orange was, or else it just tells you that there are no more oranges to pick this year).
 Make sure that any oranges you don't pick one year fall off before the next year.

 ## Lunch
 Make an `OrangeGrove` class that holds many `OrangeTree` objects.
-When one year passes in the `OrangeGrove` all trees should progress a year.
-You should have a `count_oranges` method which returns the total number of oranges on all trees.
+When one year passes in the `OrangeGrove` all trees should progress a year. `OrangeGrove` should have a `count_oranges` method which returns the total number of oranges on all trees.

 ## Dinner
-Add a `@soil_quality` attribute to your `OrangeGrove`.
-The greater the number of trees in the grove, the lower the soil quality should be over time, which impacts the longevity of the trees, and the amount of fruit each tree produces.
+- Add a `@soil_quality` attribute to your `OrangeGrove`.
+The greater the number of trees in the grove, the lower the soil quality should be.
+Over time, the soil quality should impact the longevity of the trees, and the amount of fruit each tree produces.
 Fewer trees in a grove will increase the `@soil_quality` as years pass.

-Also create a `plant_on(grove)` method for the `OrangeTree` class which adds a new tree to the grove.
+- Create a `plant_on(grove)` method for the `OrangeTree` class which adds a new tree to the specified grove.

 ## Dessert
 Create a Ascii-text based tree program which shows a map of the grove that changes with each passing year.